 Solving Quadratic Equations

-This topic covers the essential algebraic techniques for solving quadratic equations, which model parabolic relationships common in physics and engineering.
-Mastery of these methods is crucial for finding unknown variables without a calculator.
+Algebraic techniques for solving quadratic equations, which model parabolic relationships common in physics and engineering, are crucial for finding unknown variables without a calculator.

 Part of the ESAT Mathematics 1 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.